onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

     space `My experiment` - using the `data.path` caveat.

 2. Bob confines the token `Alpha` - adds the `data.readonly` caveat - and
-    obtains token `Beta` with different signature.
+    obtains token `Alpha*` with different signature.

-3. Bob passes the token `Beta` to Alice.
+3. Bob passes the token `Alpha*` to Alice.
 Alice is able to read the space `My experiment`, but cannot modify any files.
 The space is accessed on behalf of Bob - from the system's point of view, whoever bears the token is recognized as Bob.
-Cryptography ensures that it is computationally implausible to infer token `Alpha` knowing only `Beta`.
-If Bob wishes to publish his experiment data online, he can safely make the token `Beta` public (see [safely publishing tokens](#safely-publishing-tokens)) - nobody will be able to use it in other way than to read the `My experiment` data.
+Cryptography ensures that it is computationally implausible to infer token `Alpha` knowing only `Alpha*`.
+If Bob wishes to publish his experiment data online, he can safely make the token `Alpha*` public (see [safely publishing tokens](#safely-publishing-tokens)) - nobody will be able to use it in other way than to read the `My experiment` data.
-    Bob can temporarily revoke or completely delete the token `Beta` at any time, which will immediately disable the published token.
+    Bob can temporarily revoke or completely delete the token `Alpha` at any time, which will immediately disable the original token `Alpha` and all tokens derived from it - including the published `Alpha*` token.

-4. In the meantime, Bob still uses the original token `Alpha` to write data in the `My experiment` space, which becomes immediately visible for the users that have the `Beta` token.
+4. In the meantime, Bob still uses the original token `Alpha` to write data in the `My experiment` space, which becomes immediately visible for the users that have the `Alpha*` token.

 The Onezone Web GUI offers a convenient wizard for adding caveats to tokens.
 Further, you will find technical details and considerations about token caveats.